 My husband and I did our first wine tour in Napa Valley with a large group.
 Never again.

 I really prefer small group sizes, which give you the ability to visit some of the more unique, smaller wine producers.

 The wine tasting experience is so much more intimate and engaging this way.
 Most of the time we were interacting with the winemaker him/herself.

 Our Slovenia Wine Tour Itinerary

-We actually spent several days out in Slovenia wine country.
-We visited Guerila Wines and personally met the winemaker the day before our wine tour.
-Great experience.
-Don’t miss my article below if you want to know more about our winecation.
+Don’t miss my article below if you want to know more about our wine country getaway.
 I’ve included which wine regions are best and all the great places to stay and eat.